-The different programmes are presented in this section, beginning with an overall description of respective programmes and their objectives.
+The different programmes are presented in this section, beginning with an overall description of respective programmes and their objectives, which should be measureable.
 Policy developments specific to each programme should be detailed here.
 Most of the information in this section should relate to the information in the strategic and annual performance plans.